Christchurch railway station, New Zealand: Earthquake damage

-On 4 September 2010 the building's clock tower was damaged during an earthquake.
+On 4 September 2010, the building's clock tower was damaged during an earthquake.
 The clock was damaged during the quake and became inoperative.
 The damage was found to be superficial and temporary repairs were made.

 Further damage was sustained in the earthquake on 22 February 2011.
 Its condition was assessed and found to require significant repairs and strengthening.
 The cost of this work was expected to determine the fate of the building, with owner Science Alive! intending to exit the site and considering relocating to a new purpose-built building in the central city.
 The Hoyts cinema annexe also suffered serious earthquake damage.

 Science Alive! determined that it was not feasible to repair the building and decided to have it demolished.
-Work began in August 2012 and is expected to be complete by years end, with the last part of the "above ground" structure razed on 31 October.
+Work began in August 2012 and was expected to be complete by years end, with the last part of the "above ground" structure razed on 31 October 2012.
 Plans have been revealed for the redevelopment of the site, including a multiplex cinema, hotel, restaurant, and retail centre.

 Third station

 It was decided to construct a new station that was more suitable for the current passenger traffic requirements.
 The old station, with its multiple passenger platforms and sidings, had been designed to cope with frequent passenger train arrivals and departures.
-As there were no longer any local passenger trains, and the only long-distance trains remaining were the Southerner, Coastal Pacific and the TranzAlpine, the new station was designed to cater for these services and their passengers, mainly tourists.
+As there were no longer any local passenger services, and the only long-distance passenger trains remaining were the Southerner, Coastal Pacific and the TranzAlpine, the new station was designed to cater for these services and their passengers, mainly tourists.

 As the Addington railway workshops had recently closed, it was decided to reconfigure Addington junction and locate the new station on the former workshops site.
 The east-oriented junction, which passed by the former Addington Sale Yards, and which connected the Main North Line to the Main South Line, was removed.
 A new west-oriented link was established, on which the new station was sited.
 It was opened on 5 April 1993, and now shares the former workshops land with the Tower Junction shopping centre.
-In 2002, the Southerner service was cancelled, and in 2021 the Coastal Pacific scheduled passenger service ended as a same day service, leaving the station with the TranzAlpine as its only scheduled service.
+In February 2002, the Southerner service was cancelled by leaving the station with the TranzAlpine and Coastal Pacific as its only scheduled services.